treker-mk/website/src/content/faq_en.md

 *Note: the assessment of recoveries and active cases is done 14 days after the infection was confirmed, if and when the disease is in its mild form.
 However, if an individual is hospitalized, this recovery will last longer, but in this case the individual is not dangerous to the environment because he is in hospital.
 Since we do not take into account the hospitalized in the municipality presentation, it is possible that the sum of active cases by municipality does not match the estimate of the active cases for the whole country.
 See also [Do you keep an Active Case counter and do you know how many people are currently infected?](#data-active-cases)*

-TBD - smaller geographical units will be added to the 30 regional IJZ epidemiological centers.

 </details>

 <details>